castogio/castogio.github.io/content/bpsk_intro.md

 pulse _g(t)_ by _kT_ as well.

-The windowed signals can be juxtaposed to represent a sequence of 0's and 1's fairly easily as the entire signal can be described mathematically as a summation _S(t)_, where N is the number of windows and the coefficient _c_ is 1 when transmitting a "one" bit, -1 otherwise.
+The windowed signals can be juxtaposed to represent a sequence of 0's and 1's fairly easily.
+The resulting signal can be described mathematically as a summation _S(t)_, where N is the number of windows and the coefficient _c_ is 1 when transmitting a "one" bit, -1 otherwise.